DavidS611/Assembler_project/README.md

 #### Bits 0-1:
   represent E, R, and A.

-  A (Absolute) has a value of 00 and indicates that the content of the word is not dependent on where the machine code will be loaded.
+  A (Absolute) has a value of '00' and indicates that the content of the word is not dependent on where the machine code will be loaded.

-  E (External) has a value of 01 and indicates that the content of the word depends on an external symbol.
+  E (External) has a value of '01' and indicates that the content of the word depends on an external symbol.
 For example, a label defined in a different file.

-  R (Relocatable) has a value of 10 and indicates that the content of the word is dependent on where the machine code will be loaded.
+  R (Relocatable) has a value of '10' and indicates that the content of the word is dependent on where the machine code will be loaded.
 For example, a label defined in the same file as the word.

+#### Bits 2-3:
-Bits 2-3: represent the destination operand's addressing mode:
+  represent the destination operand's addressing mode:

-  '00' represents an immediate number (e.g., #4).
+  '00' represents an immediate number (e.g., #3).

-  '01' represents a label (e.g., HELLO).
+  '01' represents a label (e.g., DSH).

-  '11' represents a register (e.g., r1).
+  '11' represents a register (e.g., r0).

 #### Bits 4-5:
   represent the source operand's addressing mode, and use the same codes as the destination operand.